Track and Field - Shot Put

 Athletes must be made aware of ways to protect themselves from environmental conditions (e.g. use of hats, sunscreen, sunglasses, personal water bottles, insect repellent, appropriate clothing).

-Athletes must receive instruction on safety procedures related to funnel clouds, severe weather conditions (lightning, funnel clouds, severe winds, tornadoes (see Appendix F - Lightning Protocol)].
+Athletes must receive instruction on safety procedures related to funnel clouds, severe weather conditions (lightning, funnel clouds, severe winds, tornadoes (consult Appendix F - Lightning Protocol)].

-Head coach must demonstrate knowledge of event to principal or designate.
+The head coach must demonstrate knowledge of the sport, skills and strategies to the principal or designate.